eadwinCode/django-compressor-parceljs/README.rst

 To minify your code for production, you need to set COMPRESS_ENABLED and COMPRESS_OFFLINE to true in settings.py.

-In django-compressor, the value of COMPRESS_ENABLED = !DEBUG is not set in the settings.
+In django-compressor, the value of COMPRESS_ENABLED = !DEBUG, if not set in the settings.

 .. code-block:: python